 Next top that layer with a little more of the sauce, reserving some for the next layer.
 After that sauce just repeat the layering until you have used all your ingredients.
 Reserve some of the shredded cheese to top your finished casserole later.

-Once the casserole has cooked for the 3 hours top it with the remaining cheese and replace the lid to let it cook an additional 30 minutes before serving.
-There you have it, sounds delicious right?
+Once the casserole has cooked for 3 hours top it with the remaining cheese and replace the lid to let it cook an additional 30 minutes before serving.

 Here’s My Best Tips & Tricks For Making This Recipe

 Like always in this recipe, I’m going to end by sharing some tips and tricks for making this recipe.
 These are best to read before you begin making the recipe and they will ensure that your Low Carb Crockpot Chicken Enchilada Casserole turns out delicious and perfect every time.

 So hopefully you will enjoy the end results as much as my family and I do!

 - The first tip is one that is important if you are counting carbs as we do or if you are avoided added sugars in your foods.
 Enchilada sauce is easily found in the Mexican food aisle of any grocery store but many have added sugars that you may want to avoid.
 You can check out the two recipes I linked to further up in this blog post to make your own.
 I suggest making it the day before to save time on the day you are going to cook your casserole but if you can’t that’s fine too.